-Dr. Kenneth L. Stanley, Dean 216 Thaxton Hall
+Dr. Ralph C. Allen, Dean 216 Thaxton Hall

-The three departments within the Harley Langdale, Jr. College of Business Administration offer the Bachelor of Business Administration (BBA) with majors in accounting, finance, economics, marketing, or management, and the Bachelor of Arts with a major in economics.
+The three departments within the Harley Langdale, Jr. College of Business Administration offer the Bachelor of Business Administration (BBA) with majors in accounting, finance, economics, marketing, or management.
 The Master of Business Administration (MBA) degree is available to graduate students.